Fujifilm X-Pro2 vs Nikon W300

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-Pro2 and the W300 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the W300 followed on from the Nikon AW130.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Nikon W300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.